ger01d/opencat-gym/README.md

 python enjoy.py
 ```
 Alternatively you can open `opencat-gym.ipyn` in Jupyter notebook and perform training.

+# Playing with training parameters
+The training parameters are listed as constants in the `opencat-gym-env.py`.

 ## Links
 For more information on the reinforcement training implementation: https://stable-baselines3.readthedocs.io/en/master/index.html